jrobio/lutris_installers/Star Trek: The Next Generation - A Final Unity/README.md

 ## NRG

+- This installer expects a zipped archive containing an file named Star Trek The Next Generation - A Final Unity.nrg
-Select this install script if your system has nrg2iso installed, or you would like to install it.
+- Select this install script if your system has nrg2iso installed, or you would like to install it.

 ## ISO

+- This installer expects an ISO named Star Trek The Next Generation - A Final Unity.iso
-Select this install script if your system cannot easily add binaries from a traditional package manager (ex.
+- Select this install script if your system cannot easily add binaries from a traditional package manager (ex.
 Valve's Steam Deck) and instead would rely on a flatpak of PowerISO to achieve a conversion from NRG to ISO.

 ## Acknowledgements